 These Alcatraz pictures are here for your enjoyment, to check out what it looks like before you go - or to remember your visit afterward.

-With central steam heat, skylights and electric lights, it was considered a very modern place.
+With central steam heat, skylights, and electric lights, it was considered a very modern place.
 When the Bureau of Prisons took over, they made it more escape-proof with tool-proof steel bars and gun galleries at the ends of the building.

-Bank robber and murderer Clarence Young proved to be such a difficult prisoner to manage that he spent 22 months in one of these cells.
+Bank robber and murderer Clarence Young proved to be such a problematic prisoner to manage that he spent 22 months in one of these cells.
 After he killed fellow inmate Rufus McCain in 1940, his lawyer claimed that the time spent in solitary drove him to commit the killing.

 The original Alcatraz Lighthouse was the first one built on the west coast.
 In 1909, this 84-foot concrete tower replaced the original, which was damaged in the 1906 earthquake.

 On a windy day, you might feel like you're about to get blown right out to sea from the exercise yard.
 Prisoners held in solitary confinement only got out here once a week.

 You might be surprised to find that Alcatraz Island is a bird sanctuary, It's the summer nesting-place for Western Gulls, who build almost 500 nests on Alcatraz and raise their chicks here.
 During nesting season, parts of the gardens are closed.
 But worse, so many birds in such a small area can create quite a stink.